Loi Krathong Festival 2020

-The name of the festival thus means 'to float a basket', which is one of the most common forms of its celebration.
+The name of the festival thus means 'to float a basket,' which is one of the most common forms of its celebration.
 The idea behind it is to get rid of all your misfortunes and float them away, leading to a fresh start.
-This allows people to purify their minds and lighten the soul.Origin of Loi Krathong
+This allows people to purify their minds and lighten the soul.Origin & Significance of Loy Krathong

 Although Loi Krathong is celebrated all over Thailand, the festivities are on a larger scale in some places.1.
 Sukhothai

 One of the most popular places to celebrate the festival, the celebration of Loi Krathong continues for about five days in Sukhothai.
-It is often believed to the birthplace of the festival.
-Besides the floating lights, one can also see alm-giving to Buddhist monks, and a variety of parades, dramas, performances, light and sound shows, beauty contests and more!2.
+It is often believed to be the birthplace of the festival.
+Besides the floating lights, one can also see alm-giving to Buddhist monks and a variety of parades, dramas, performances, light and sound shows, beauty contests, and more!2.
 Chiang Mai

-Chiang Mai in Northern Thailand was the capital of the former Lanna Kingdom, and is known for the celebration of the Lanna festival, Yi Peng during Loi Krathong.
-People can enjoy the picturesque views of the sky lanterns, colourful parades, exhibitions, fireworks and traditional dance shows in Chiang Mai.3.
+Chiang Mai in Northern Thailand was the capital of the former Lanna Kingdom and is known for the celebration of the Lanna festival, Yi Peng, during Loi Krathong.
+People can enjoy the picturesque views of sky lanterns, colorful parades, exhibitions, fireworks, and traditional dance shows in Chiang Mai.3.
 Bangkok

-Bangkok is recognised as a great Loi Krathong destination for its number of ponds and waterways to launch the Krathong.
-Some favourite locations to float your Krathong are the Chao Phraya River, Asiatique riverside, Wat Saket, Lumpini Park and Benjasiri Park.
-One can enjoy traditional Loi Krathong festival displays, floating processions and fireworks!4.
+Bangkok is recognized as a great Loi Krathong destination for its number of ponds and waterways to launch the Krathong.
+Some favorite locations to float your Krathong are the Chao Phraya River, Asiatique Riverside, Wat Saket, Lumpini Park, and Benjasiri Park.
+One can enjoy traditional Loi Krathong festival displays, floating processions, and fireworks!4.
 Phuket

-Most of the major beaches in Phuket enjoy large crowds as they participate in the Loi Krathong celebrations, including places like Nai Harn Lake, Patong Beach, Saphan Hin Park and Suan Luang Park.Other places in Thailand such as Tak and Ayutthaya are also recognised for their vast celebrations, including musical and cultural performances, as well as some competitions and contests.
+Most of the major beaches in Phuket enjoy large crowds as they participate in the Loi Krathong celebrations, including places like Nai Harn Lake, Patong Beach, Saphan Hin Park, and Suan Luang Park.Other places in Thailand, such as Tak and Ayutthaya, are also recognized for their vast celebrations, including musical and cultural performances, as well as some competitions and contests.

-- Opt for the Krathong made of the banana trunk or bread, rather than styrofoam, as they are biodegradable and thus, more eco-friendly.
+- Opt for the Krathong made of banana trunk or bread rather than styrofoam, as they are biodegradable and, thus, more eco-friendly.

 - If you plan on visiting a temple, buy the Krathong after you finish.